surirohit/Self-Driving-Car/README.md

 This project is recommended for you if you want to learn how to use very basic neural networks to program a small car to drive autonomously in structured environments.

-Prequisites - basics of Python, OpenCV, ROS, and Neural Networks.
+Prequisites - basics of Neural Networks, OpenCV, Python, ROS, and Raspberry Pi.
 A basic understanding of cascade classifiers is also required for the STOP sign detection.

 If you're interested in builing a more advanced system, I recommend you to look into [Duckietown](https://www.duckietown.org/).